awslabs/duvet/design/witness/decisions.md

 ### Decision: Option C, closed set for now

+`ByExecution` claiming implies T executed in w by definition.
+For `ByRootSpan` the same implication is a construction
+requirement: a constructed witness's closure is **reflexive** — it includes the discharge unit's own root span
-`ByExecution` claiming implies T executed in w, so both rules are instances of one predicate and root-claiming is a refinement, never a loophole.
+(`root ∈ closure(root)`, a normative constraint on the closure definition, Open Question 1) — so a witness always scores its own annotation as executed, and binding implies execution under both rules.
+Both rules are therefore instances of one predicate and root-claiming is a refinement, never a loophole.
+The reflexivity requirement is guarded by a producer unit test (every constructed witness contains its own root span), in the same spirit as the dogfood plan's discrimination control: it tests the relation most likely to silently regress.
 The witness object is the "by" in "I executed by T";
 there is no separate connectedness relation.
 A third claim rule is not currently nameable across